-Recycled water will be supplied by a new facility – the Black Rock Recycled Water Plant – to be built adjacent to the existing Black Rock infrastructure in Connewarre.
+Recycled water will be supplied by a new facility – the Black Rock Recycled Water Plant – adjacent to the existing Black Rock infrastructure in Connewarre.

-Recycled water is expected to be made available by mid-2013.
+Recycled water will be operational from 1 July 2014.
 Until then, regular drinking water will be supplied via the purple pipe system.

 Residents at Armstrong Creek will be able to use recycled water for

 Recycled water will also be available for

 At this stage, the use of recycled water for washing laundry is still under investigation.